Architecture#

 Where runners run#

-Linuxnative (if set)Files under ~/.gh-sr/runners/<instance>; process via run.sh and a PID file.
+Linuxrunner_mode: native (default)Files under ~/.gh-sr/runners/<instance>; process via run.sh and a PID file (or systemd when installed).

-Instances: count creates separate runners named <name>-1, <name>-2, … on the same host, each with its own directory (native) or container (docker).
+Instances: count creates separate runners named <name>-1, <name>-2, … on the same host, each with its own directory (native) or container (container mode).

 flowchart TB